 Step 2 – Choose a Cannabis License Type

-While you’re reading the Act, you will realize that there are various types of marijuana business licenses in New York that you can apply for.
+While you’re reading the laws, you will realize that there are various types of marijuana business licenses in New York that you can apply for.

 Accordingly, each license permits you to conduct specific types of business activities.
 So if you want a license, the first step is to determine what type of operation you plan to start so that you apply for the right license.